w3c/wai-curricula/content/designer/navigation-design.md

   * search functionalities to navigate to specific parts of the site
 * design methods for users to locate specific web pages within websites, for example:
   * descriptive page titles
-  * text and visual cues in the navigation menu to indicate the current page
+  * text and visual indications about the current page in the navigation menu
 * evaluate the amount of site navigational components in use, and select components that help users navigate and orient
-* identify related requirements for developers to apply semantics to page titles, headings, and text cues
+* identify related requirements for developers to apply semantics to page titles, headings, as well as visual and non-visual indications in navigation menus

 #### Teaching Ideas for Topic